eclab/grains/arp/README.md

 3.5 octaves, so it's easy to go out of bounds by transposing.
 By default a CV input value of 0 (detatched) is dead-center tranposed.

+## CLOCK OUT Option

+Mozzi isn't very fast in responding to new notes.
+For example, if you connect an LFO to ARP's clock, and also connect to an envelope with a fast attack to change the filter, you'll find that the filter starts to open before Mozzi has changed the note.
+If the attack is a bit slower it'll sound fine.
+But if you want a fast envelope, you need a way for ARP to tell the envelope that it has changed the pitch.
+To do this, you can uncomment a #define in the code.

+This will change IN3 from TRANSPOSE to CLOCK OUT.
+You can then hook IN3 up to your envelope and things should sound better.
+But you've lost transposition.

 ## Range and Resolution

 It looks like GRAINS's range is about 42 notes (3.5 octaves or so), starting at a bit above 0V.
 It's not capable of higher or lower values.